 Avoid accessing company accounts on public Wi-Fi

-Public Wi-Fi is often insecure, making it a hotbed for nefarious threat actors to attempt MiTM and phishing attacks.
-Employees could risk themselves and their company by accessing work files, sensitive data, and applications on public Wi-Fi.
+Public Wi-Fi is often insecure, making it a hotbed for nefarious threat actors to attempt MiTM and phishing attacks that can result in your credit card info being stolen.

 A survey conducted by BullGuard revealed that over a third of public Wi-Fi users log into personal accounts that require passwords.
 At the same time, over 22 per cent made credit card transactions, and 31 per cent logged into their online banking accounts.
 These are the types of information hackers on public Wi-Fi are looking to steal.